-Both the Old and the New Covenants were sealed with blood, life had to be sacrificed to make the covenants effective.
+Both the Old and the New Covenants were sealed with blood; life had to be sacrificed to make the covenants effective.
 The bible tells us that life is in the blood (Leviticus 17:11).
-Bloody sacrifices are not new to so many of us in this part of the world, our ancestors sacrificed both human and animal blood just as Moses did in our first reading today.
-Moses sealed the covenant between God and his people with the blood of an animal, he sprinkled the people with the blood saying, this is the blood of the covenant that the Lord has made with you, containing all these rules (Ex.
+Bloody sacrifices are not new to so many of us in this part of the world; our ancestors sacrificed both human and animal blood just as Moses did in our first reading today.
+Moses sealed the covenant between God and his people with the blood of an animal; he sprinkled the people with the blood saying, this is the blood of the covenant that the Lord has made with you, containing all these rules (Ex.
 24:8).
 The blood of animals cannot save; every animal and even human blood poured out in sacrifice is a waste.
-They may be able to achieve some magical results but certainly has nothing to do with the salvation of Souls or our redemption.
-The writer of the letter to the Hebrews said in our second reading that the blood of goats and Bulls and the ashes of a heifer are sprinkled on those who have incurred defilement and they restored the holiness of their outward lives; how much more effectively the blood of Christ, who offered himself as the perfect sacrifice to God through the eternal Spirit can purify our inner self from dead actions so that we do our service to the living God (Heb.
+They may be able to achieve some magical results but certainly has nothing to do with Souls’ salvation or our redemption.
+The writer of the letter to the Hebrews said in our second reading that the blood of goats and bulls and the ashes of a heifer are sprinkled on those who have incurred defilement, and they restored the holiness of their outward lives; how much more effectively the blood of Christ, who offered Himself as the perfect sacrifice to God through the eternal Spirit can purify our inner self from dead actions so that we do our service to the living God (Heb.
 9:13-14).

-At Mass therefor, we continue to offer the body and blood of Jesus Christ for the salvation of the world.
-It is a sacrifice made once and for all, he will never die again.
+At Mass, therefore, we continue to offer the body and blood of Jesus Christ for the world’s salvation.
+It is a sacrifice made once and for all; he will never die again.
 He gave the Church the power to transform ordinary bread and wine into his body and blood as he did himself.
 He said to the men he had chosen, do this in memory of me (Lk.
 22:19).

-What we celebrate at Mass is a mystery, the almighty God humbled himself to be present in the form of bread and wine.
-The moment the Priest stretches his hands over the bread and wine and say the prayer of consecration over them, they become the body and blood of Christ.
-It is not by might or by our holiness, it is by grace.
-The Priesthood is a gift, one is called just as Aaron was (Heb.
+What we celebrate at Mass is a mystery; the almighty God humbled himself to be present in the form of bread and wine.
+The moment the Priest stretches his hands over the bread and wine and says the prayer of consecration over them, they become the body and blood of Christ.
+It is not by might or by our holiness; it is by grace.
+The Priesthood is a gift; one is called just as Aaron was (Heb.
 5:4).
-The Holy Eucharist is God’s gift of himself to the Church that demands our reverence, we must respond in faith.
-St. Paul warns us about this reverence and response in faith: For any one who eats and drinks without discerning the body eats and drinks judgment upon himself.
+The Holy Eucharist is God’s gift of himself to the Church that demands our reverence; we must respond in faith.
+St. Paul warns us about this reverence and response in faith: For anyone who eats and drinks without discerning the body eats and drinks judgment upon himself.
 That is why many of you are weak and ill, and some have died (1Cor.
 11:29-30).
-It is not ordinary food, it is not ordinary drink.
+It is not ordinary food; it is no ordinary drink.
 It is food and drink that brings eternal life.
-Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you will have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up on the last day.
-For my flesh is food indeed and my blood is drink indeed.
+Truly, truly, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you will have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him on the last day.
+For my flesh is food indeed, and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me, and I in him (Jn.
 6:53-56).